How Heroin Addiction's Rural Spread Changed an Inner City War on DrugsWatch the videoSee the video and lesson plan

 ARCHIVAL (ABC 10-29-10): ASHLEY: I don’t look like a heroin addict.

 ARCHIVAL (MONTGOMERY COMMUNITY MEDIA, 12-24-14): LARRY HOGAN (MARYLAND GOVERNOR): It’s a health issue, we have people dying.

 NARRATION: …are profoundly changed.

-KURT SCHMOKE (FORMER BALTIMORE MAYOR): Previously it was people in the inner-city, it was ‘those people.’
+KURT SCHMOKE (BALTIMORE MAYOR 1987-99): Previously it was people in the inner-city, it was ‘those people.’

 REBECCA HOGAMIER: But now, the lawmakers have a connection.
 Addiction is in their backyard, it’s in their house, it’s in their basement.